 Wealth is what you don’t see.
 Let it sink in: wealth is what you don’t see.

-When your career or earnings are going south, richness won’t get you solutions or friends.
+When your career or money earnings are going south, richness won’t get you solutions or friends.
 Indeed being rich won’t even be possible, let alone sustainable.
 Wealth is what will matter when life throws a curve ball and you take a swing but miss.

 The anxiety caused by an uncertain future is eased by the knowledge that your nest egg is not empty.
 And those of us who have weathered enough storms of adversities know that it’s not a small thing.
 Does that mean you should go on a rampant wealth-building spree?
 Not quite.
 Balance is the key.
 But then, how do you know that you are wealthy?
 That, it’s enough.
 After all, there’s no limit to how much one can save.
 Here’s a simple test to evaluate if you can call yourself wealthy: